University of Pennsylvania senior societies: Order of Omega

-The Zeta Xi chapter of the Order of Omega was established on May 21, 1985 and rechartered at Penn in 2014.
-It is chapter of a national organization that recognized leaders of fraternities and sororities.
+The Zeta Xi chapter of the Order of Omega was established on May 21, 1985, and rechartered at Penn in 2014.
+It is a chapter of a national organization that recognizes leaders of fraternities and sororities.
 Omega is composed of juniors and seniors who best represent the positive aspects of Greek life: character, scholarship, service, and leadership.

 Osiris Senior Society

-Osiris, founded in 2013 to bring together senior leaders and outstanding members of the performing arts community.
+Osiris was founded in 2013 to bring together senior leaders and outstanding members of the performing arts community.
 It includes theater, dance, tech, and vocal and instrumental music.
 The society draws its name from the god Osiris, who was believed by some in ancient Greco-Egyptian times to have been the god who brought together the nine muses.
-Similarly, the society provides a forum for students of different art forms, including vocal, dance, theatrical, instrumental, photographic, and tech among others, to strengthen ties across the performing arts community.
-Throughout the year, members attend social events and support each other at shows, and each May members perform a senior showcase highlighting the talents of these students and fostering collaborative performance.
+Similarly, the society provides a forum for students of different art forms, including vocal, dance, theatrical, instrumental, photographic, and tech, among others, to strengthen ties across the performing arts community.
+Throughout the year, members attend social events and support each other at shows, and each May, members perform a senior showcase highlighting the talents of these students and fostering collaborative performance.

 Identity-based

 Carriage Senior Society

 The Carriage Senior Society, founded in the spring of 2013, is a senior honor society of leaders from around campus who are members of the LGBTQ+ community.
 It is named for the home of the university's LGBT Center, Carriage House.
 Their symbol is a twelve-spoked carriage wheel and members refer to themselves as "Spokes."

 New members are added both as juniors in their spring semester and as seniors in their fall semester.
 Active membership at any given time is limited to 25 students.
-While members continue the traditional tap system for potential applicants, in recent years an open invitation to the informational "Smoker" has been distributed to LGBTQ groups on campus; any eligible student who attends the Smoker is then welcome to apply whether or not they have been tapped.
+While members continue the traditional tap system for potential applicants, in recent years, an open invitation to the informational "Smoker" has been distributed to LGBTQ groups on campus; any eligible student who attends the Smoker is then welcome to apply, whether or not they have been tapped.